 In simple terms, this means that brand messaging is the skill of using the right words to communicate the essence of your brand to potential customers.

 Think about it this way.
-In an ideal world, you could sit down with your customers over a cup of tea and talk about why they should do business with you.
-In reality, you only have a split second to capture their attention online and encourage them to make a decision about whether you are worth their time and money or not.
+In an ideal world, you could sit with your customers over a cup of tea and discuss why they should do business with you.
+In reality, you only have a split second to capture their attention online and encourage them to decide whether you are worth their time and money.

-You may think that your product or service speaks for itself, but ensuring you have clear, strong messaging is the only way you are going to get your products or services into the minds of your customers.
+You may think that your product or service speaks for itself, but ensuring you have clear, strong messaging is the only way you will get your products or services into the minds of your customers.

 So, brand messaging is about determining exactly what you want to communicate to your customers.